 Notice of Privacy Practices

-Protecting the confidentiality of your personal information has been, and always will be, a top priority for Mt.
-Evans Hospice and Home Health Care.
+Protecting the confidentiality of your personal information has been, and always will be, a top priority for Mount Evans Hospice & Home Health Care.
 We want you to understand the measures we take to protect your health information and the situations where we might share it in the course of providing you with your medical care.

 Sources of Information

-In order to provide you with medical care, Mt.
-Evans collects information about you from the following sources:
+In order to provide you with medical care, Mount Evans collects information about you from the following sources:

 Use of Information